16 Best Practices for Email Etiquette in the Workplace

-Regardless of where you are in your career, using best practices for email etiquette allows you to make a positive impression on potential employers, business contacts and potential customers.
-With the help of an email etiquette structure, you can communicate more clearly and efficiently and convey to the recipient that you are intelligent, conscientious and trustworthy.
-Employing an email etiquette framework in your everyday email correspondence at work takes practice and intention.
-In this article, we discuss why etiquette is so important and we share 20 of the best practices for email etiquette in the workplace.
+Regardless of where you are in your career, using best practices for email etiquette allows you to communicate clearly and make a positive impression on potential employers, business contacts and customers.
+In this article, we discuss why email etiquette is so important and we share 16 of the best practices for email etiquette in the workplace.

 Professional Email Format

 Identify your goal, consider your audience, keep it concise, proofread your email, use proper etiquette and remember to follow up.

 What is email etiquette?